 “Customer” means the Party purchasing Services from Google as identified on an applicable Order Form.

 “Deliverables” means work product created specifically for Customer by Google Personnel as part of the Services and specified as Deliverables as part of an Order Form.

-"Effective Date" means the date of the last party’s signature of an Order Form governed by this Agreement.
+“Effective Date” means the date of the last party’s signature of an Order Form incorporating the Agreement.

 “Fees” means the applicable fees for the Services as specified in an Order Form, including any reimbursable expenses (if applicable).

 “Google Indemnified Materials” means (a) Deliverables and Google Technology (in each case, excluding any open source software); or (b) Google’s Brand Features.
 Google Indemnified Materials do not include Customer Background IP.